-The Great Lake Drabble Contest #9
+The Great Lake Drabble Contest #12 is now open!

 A “drabble” is defined as a short story containing exactly precisely no more and no fewer than 100 words.
 It has a title, which can be from 1 to 15 words–but no more than 15.
 That’s a drabble.

 You have to count each word.
 Hyphenated words, such as tete-a-tete, count as one word.
 Don’t use your word count tool to count the words, because that tool will count . . . as three words, which really shouldn’t be counted as a word.
 It will also count dashes as words, which is wrong.
-So count each word by sight, not by tool.
+Count each word by sight, not by tool.

-Our drabble contests will have themes.
+The drabble contests will have themes.
 For each contest, we will simply throw the theme out there.
 Whatever the theme inspires you to write, that’s what you write.

 Pay for drabbles is 1 cent a word, which means one dollar per drabble.